Go Walking with an Irish Donkey!

 Surrounded by miles of quiet country lanes and forest paths, everything from short walks to strenuous full day hikes is possible, all with the company of a kind donkey to carry your gear and a picnic.
 Slow down and explore the sights and smells of the forest.
 Go alone or with family or friends.
 Happiness is walking with a little donkey companion.

-Book a half or full day of donkey walking, or make it an overnight stay for best value!
+Book a half or full day of donkey walking!

 Your donkey walking day trip includes: